Mykonos was our third and last stop in Greece. We got to it by ferry, which was a two hour ride from Santorini via SeaJets.

 Below is a list of all the fun and delicious places we ate at while in Mykonos.
 Bon appetite!

+Myconian and modern cuisine, with fresh ingredients from local producers.
 We ordered white wine, a delicious salad and steamed mussels with mediterranean seaweeds and herbs.

-Super yum!
+Fantastic beach bar and restaurant, with sun beds and a private beach; a destination in itself.
 We ordered cold rose, vodka mixed drinks, and all kinds of delicious apps.
 Everything was top notch.

+Cute little space tucked away in Mykonos town, with amazing souvlakis and incredible potatoes.
 We ordered chicken pita slouvakis and BBQ potatoes.

-D’Angelo Restaurante – cute Italian restaurant located near the shops in the old town of Mykonos.
+Cute Italian restaurant located near the shops in the old town of Mykonos.
 Fast service and reasonable prices.
+I ordered a Greek salad, my husband had pasta with chicken.
+Fresh tasting and delicious.

+Cozy, family owned Italian restaurant with a great view of Kalafati beach.
 We loved everything about this place.
 The location, the ambiance, the people, the food.
 It was a great experience.
 We ordered salads and pizza to share.

 Kiki’s Tavern – Traditional Greek food and flavors right by Agios Sostis beach.
 They say the wait can be a little long, but it’s well worth it.
 People love the chicken filet stuffed with feta, the grilled fish and the salads.

-Koursaros – fancy seafood/sushi place in old town Mykonos.
+Koursaros – Fancy seafood/sushi place in old town Mykonos.
 Came highly recommended by hotel concierge and by friends.
 We were supposed to go on my husband’s birthday, but ended up having too much fun at Alemagou and didn’t make it on time for our reservation.

-Matsuhisa – sushi restaurant created by the same chef at Nobu.
+Matsuhisa – Sushi restaurant created by the same chef at Nobu.
 Located by the pool inside a boutique hotel, and said to have very unique seafood dishes.

 Notes